 In the years between, Manu had developed a palate for her own flesh, blood, and feces.
 When Gandhi passed, she grew tired of self-mutilation and turned to cannibalism to satiate her tastes.
 As a result, she remained at the ashram so that she might replenish her fortune, which had been largely spent on black market, human meat.

 “I am not a holy woman,” said Manu, at last.
 “But I see the potential in you.
 That is why I’ve shared such things and that is why you must find out for yourself what is true.”

-I walked on foot towards a Catholic mission that had been built in one of Calcutta’s darkest ghettos.
+I walked towards a Catholic mission that had been built in one of Calcutta’s darkest ghettos.
 Amid the shadows, and not a block from my destination, I was held at knife point and asked to hand over some wares that Manu had gifted me.

 By the time I reached the mission’s door, I felt utterly at peace.
 What a revelation!
 In fact, the sister who first greeted me did so in awe.
 “Your eyes are like those of the Saint Teresa,” she said, and then asked what miracles I might spare.